beaurancourt/blog/markdown/rewriting-travel.md

 do that and everyone got no sleep; what's the penalty?
 3 FP (DFE64).
 That 3 FP penalty is *completely irrelevant* unless there's some sort of encounter the next day where they'd *really* like to have those FP.
-Given that DFRPG doesn't use Extra Effort in Combat, this is essentially a potential caster tax.
+Given that DFRPG doesn't use Extra Effort in Combat, this reduces to a caster tax.

 Something like "Howling Wolves" works much better in a system where you have *multiple* encounters a day (potentially), and if they don't deal with the